Find a bail application lawyer in Melbourne

 Need to run a bail application?
-We have offices in Frankston, Geelong, Ringwood, Moorabbin, Dandenong and the Melbourne CBD in close proximity to the local Magistrates’ Courts.
-We routinely appear before the prosecutors and Magistrates sitting at these courts.
-We are well placed to assist if you require a bail application to be listed in any of these localities or in any locality in Melbourne and greater Victoria.
+We have offices in Frankston, Geelong, Ringwood, Moorabbin, Dandenong, Ballarat and the Melbourne CBD in close proximity to the local Magistrates’ Courts.
+We also frequently run bail applications in the Supreme and County Courts.
+We are well placed to assist if you require a bail application to be listed in any of these localities or indeed anywhere in Melbourne and greater Victoria.

 Bail is a complicated area of law governed by the Bail Act of Victoria.
 There are a number of different tests that relate to bail, including: